robert-d-schultz/Total-War-Modding-Scripts/README.md

 ## merge_wwise_dialogue_events_v1.py

 Where to even begin explaining what this does....

 To use it, you need to have created a .bnk file using the wwise program.
 If you only used that .bnk in a mod .pack, it would effectively overwrite all of the vanilla voicelines.
 But, if you run this script, you can then add a bit of stuff from a vanilla .bnk file, and avoid overwriting stuff.
 The end result is new voicelines.

+Again, this does absolutely nothing for you if you don't know how to use Wwwise.
+Wwise is still doing all the heavy lifting, this script is like a convinience, especially when keeping-up with game updates that will be changing the vanilla bnks.

-This script merges-in the decision trees of the (relevent) vanilla Dialogue Events.
+Slightly more technical explaination: This script merges-in the decision trees of the (relevent) vanilla Dialogue Events.
 It merges them into the existing decision trees of your custom .bnk file.